puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 description: |
   Creates a new issue (if issues are enabled).

-# URL or path relative to this file to an icon or icons representing this
+# URL or path relative to this file to an icon representing this container
 # image.
 Optional.
 Defaults to the integration icon.
 icon: media/ticket.svg

-#icon:
-#  tiny: media/ticket-tiny.svg
+# A list of usage examples for this container image.
+Optional.
+examples:
+-
+  # A descriptive name for this example.
+Required.
+  summary: Create an issue by accepting user input for the issue title

+  # The YAML content of the example.
+Required.
+  content:
+    # The schema version for the example.
+Required.
+Must be the exact string
-#  medium: media/ticket.svg
+    # "v1".
+    apiVersion: v1

+    # The schema kind for the example.
+Required.
+Must be one of "Workflow" for
+    # an example containing a complete or partial workflow, "Step" for an
+    # example containing only step configuration, or "Trigger" for an example
+    # containing only trigger configuration.
+    kind: Step

+    # If an example image field references the repository specified in the
+    # publishing information, it is not necessary to specify an image tag.
+It
+    # will be automatically generated as needed.
+    image: relaysh/github-step-issue-create

+    # Other fields are dependent on the schema kind.
+    name: create-issue-on-github
+    spec:
+      title: !Parameter issueTitle

 # The mechanism to use to construct this step.
 Required.
 Must be an image
 # builder.
 See the Builders section below.